bryanedds/Nu/README.md

 Project Vlog
 ============

-Keep up with the state of development and get some insight on how the project is implemented here - https://www.youtube.com/channel/UCPoDCc41MwqEwhIHp32LpSA
+Keep up with the state of development and get some insight on how the projects are implemented here - https://www.youtube.com/channel/UCPoDCc41MwqEwhIHp32LpSA

 License
 =======

-Copyright (c) 2013 Bryan Edds
+Copyright (c) 2013-2014 Bryan Edds

 All non-text resources in this repository are private.
 You may not use any of the non-text resources in your own project(s).